Ciran0/Clia/README.md

 > “As a user, i want the space between diverging plates to be filled with oceanic crust"

 **Acceptance Criteria**:
-- [ ] oceanic crust get's created between divergent plates
+- [ ] oceanic crust gets created between divergent plates
-- [ ] the new oceanic crust get's added to the plate on their side of the mid ocean ridge
+- [ ] the new oceanic crust gets added to the plate on their side of the mid ocean ridge
 - [ ] the age of the oceanic crust is kept track off

 ### Adding subduction zones